ppbrown/ai-training/README.md

 * Easier-to-understand flow(for me, anyway) for the actual training

-* Full training config gets trained with the model
+* Full training config gets coped alongside the resulting model

 # Drawbacks

+* Currently, only SD1.5 unet supported

-* Only "diffusers" format currently supported
+* Currently, Only "diffusers" format supported

 * The tensor caches are not compressed.
-This can be a space issue for things like T5, which end up making very large embedding files.
-Not so much for CLIP cache files.
+This can be a space issue for things like T5, which end up making very large text embedding files.
+Not a problem for CLIP cache files.